open-cogsci/osdoc/content/contribute/translate.md

 You can also submit (and update) your translation via GitHub.
 First, add your translation to your fork of OpenSesame, as `resources/ts/ll_RR.ts`, where `ll` corresponds to the language and `RR` to the region.
 For example, `en_US` is US english, `fr_FR` is French, and `zh_CN` is Chinese.
 You can find a list of valid regions and languages [here](http://www.iana.org/assignments/language-subtag-registry).
 Next, submit a pull request to have your translation included in OpenSesame.

+## Updating an existing translation

+The process to update an existing translation is similar to that described above for creating a new translation.
+The crucial difference is that you don't start with `resources/ts/translatables.ts`, but with a non-blank translation file, such as `resources/ts/fr_FR.ts`.

 [forum]: http://forum.cogsci.nl/